richelbilderbeek/nlseb_collaboration_20210419/README.md

  * Demo: get started: clone, cd and edit
    * Start of video 'your first git push' [YouTube](https://youtu.be/yoDW8QCjTcY) [download (.ogv)](http://richelbilderbeek.nl/git_first_push.ogv)
- * Make participants clone and edit manuscript
+ * Make participants clone the repo and navigate into the folder
  * Close Issue

 ### Your First Push